mef51/FiberLoss/README.md

 The goal of the simulation is to recreate results from the experiment described above using the mathematical model.

-Status: Simulates without errors, but does not generate expected action potentials.
+Status: Creates virtual nerve fibers, generates action potentials, and propagats to connected nodes
 ====================

 * Creates a bundle of fibers, where each fiber is a group of connected nodes.
 * Places a stimulus some distance away from the bundle.
 * Can simulate the response of each node to the axon.
 Axons affect each other, and can potentially trigger propagating action potentials.
-The results are not the expected results.
 * Can plot various things about the system, including positions, membrane voltages, and forward and backward rates.

 Papers